parchment.jpg

 Assessment

-The final mark achieved in this module is based on the Continuous Assessment (50%) and Final Exam (50%).
+The final mark achieved in this module is based on the Continuous Assessment (60%) and a Take-Home Exam (40%).
 The breakdown is in the table.
 (Click on the items for further details.)

 10 marks